nshki/nshki.com/jekyll-version/_posts/2019-01-21-reviving-the-blog.md

 title: Reviving the Blog
 date: 2019-01-21
 permalink: /reviving-the-blog/
-summary: Motivations and thoughts around reviving my personal blog.
+description: Motivations and thoughts around reviving my personal blog.
 ---

 For the past several years, I've been treating my website primarily as an online résumé of sorts -- I focused on making it flashy, telling my professional story, and selling myself.